wp-plugins/mycurator/README.txt

 3. New saved page meta box with images in WordPress post editor.

 == Changelog ==

+= 1.2.2 =
+* Video curation topic with the ability to embed videos in your posts automatically
+* Insert image into the post directly, with options for alignment and size
+* New formatting options for the attribution link and whether to use block quotes
+* Publish immediately option rather than the date the article was found
+* Remove more duplicates when using twitter search feeds
+* Get It and Source It close automatically

 = 1.2.1 =
 * Multi article curation has been enabled with a new [Multi] training tag.
 Bring several articles at once into your WordPress editor for round-up, weekly highlighs and other complex curations.